supermarsx/patcherjs/readme.md

 npm test
 ```

+#### Logger configuration

+The logger can prefix each message with an ISO timestamp.
+Enable timestamps by setting the environment variable `LOG_TIMESTAMPS=true` or by calling `Logger.setConfig({ timestamps: true })`.
+When not enabled, messages are written without a timestamp.

 #### Example files

 The project comes with an example `.patch` file and a `.dll` file to be packed, these files should be removed and you should add your own files.